roman-milk/roman-milk.github.io/robs-saga.md

+===

- ****** Rob's Saga Ch.
-02 ****** byJust_Plain_Bob© And then the one thing I never expected happened.
+And then the one thing I never expected happened.
 I woke up in the middle of the night with my dick being sucked.
 My first thought was that Bev or Barb had snuck into my room and were just going to take what I would not give on my own.
 I tensed and was gathering myself to rise up and push whichever twin it was off of me when a voice said:

  "Relax baby; we both need this."